ariyadey/ariyadey.me/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## TODO

+- Write unit and integration tests after API stabilization by the Angular team
+- Write E2E and Component tests with Cypress after support for Vite in Angular by the Cypress team